Kurento/kurento/source/features/security.rst

 Configure a Java server to use HTTPS
 ------------------------------------

 * Obtain a certificate.
-For this, either request one from a trusted Certification Authority (*CA*), or generate your own one as explained here: :ref:`features-security-selfsigned`.
+For this, either request one from a trusted Certification Authority (*CA*), or generate your own one as explained here: :doc:`/knowledge/selfsigned_certs`.

 * Convert your PEM certificate to either `Java KeyStore <https://en.wikipedia.org/wiki/Java_KeyStore>`__ (*JKS*) or `PKCS#12 <https://en.wikipedia.org/wiki/PKCS_12>`__.
 The former is a proprietary format limited to the Java ecosystem, while the latter is an industry-wide used format.
 To make a PKCS#12 file from an already existing PEM certificate, run these commands: